oboxodo/puma_worker_killer/README.md

 Puma worker killer can only function if you have enabled cluster mode or hybrid mode (threads + worker cluster).
 If you are only using threads (and not workers) then puma worker killer cannot help keep your memory in control.

-BTW restarting your processes to controll memory is like putting a bandaid on a gunshot wound, try figuring out the reason you're seeing so much memory bloat [derailed benchmarks](https://github.com/schneems/derailed_benchmarks) can help.
+BTW restarting your processes to controll memory is like putting a bandaid on a gunshot wound.
+Try figuring out the reason you're seeing so much memory bloat.
+[Derailed benchmarks](https://github.com/schneems/derailed_benchmarks) can help.

 ## Install